Get on the Bus enables children to visit incarcerated parents

 “They expected the women would complain about the facility, the food,” Molina said.
 “The nuns said, ‘What do you want us to do for you?’
 All of them said: ‘We want to see our children.’”

-The ripple effects of GOTB are seen not only in the smiles on the children’s faces and the uplifted mood of the parents.
+The ripple effects of GOTB are seen not only in the smiles on the children’s faces and the parents’ uplifted moods.
 The rest of the population picks up on the positive vibe as well, even going so far as to decorate the night before the event.
-Terah Lawyer is not a mother, but she spent a Saturday helping organize the goody bag station at CCWF, and reflected on how important events like this are to helping ensure offenders don’t return to prison.
+Terah Lawyer is not a mother, but she spent a Saturday helping organize the goody bag station at CCWF.
+She reflected on how important events like this are to helping ensure offenders don’t return to prison.

-“A life of crime basically shatters communities, and it hurts so many people,” she said.
-“Being able to watch these women at one of their most vulnerable states, filled with shame and guilt behind mistakes and poor choices they’ve made, connect with their children, helps them reinforce the meaning of what’s important while they are incarcerated, which is getting that help, getting that therapy, rehabilitating themselves, pursuing their educational goals, and pushing forward to make a better example and a living example for their children.”
+“A life of crime basically shatters communities, and it hurts so many people,” she said. “(Watching these women), filled with shame and guilt, connect with their children, helps them reinforce the meaning of what’s important.
+(It’s about them) getting help, getting therapy, rehabilitating themselves.
+(It’s about them) pursuing their educational goals, and pushing forward to make a better example for their children.”

 Story and photos by Krissi Khokhobashvili, PIO II

 Learn more about GOTB.